contentstack/ui-extensions-sdk/README.md

 - **[Ooyala](https://github.com/contentstack/extensions/tree/master/ooyala)** - Lets you fetch and display your Ooyala videos into a field of your content type.

+### Custom Widgets
+Some of the examples of custom widget extensions are:

-- [**Text Intelligence**](https://github.com/contentstack/extensions/tree/master/text-intelligence) - This extension (custom widget) uses MonekyLearn APIs to provide helpful recommendations such as content summarizer, keyword extractor, retail classifier, etc.
+- [**Text Intelligence**](https://github.com/contentstack/extensions/tree/master/text-intelligence) - Lets you use MonekyLearn APIs to provide helpful recommendations such as content summarizer, keyword extractor, retail classifier, etc.

+- [**Google Analytics**](https://github.com/contentstack/extensions/tree/master/google-analytics) - Displays the traffic analysis and statistics of your entry (using Google Analytics data) on the sidebar of the entry.

 ## Using Contentstack styles
 Extensions are rendered within an iframe, you will need to include the ui-extension-sdk.min.css library within your custom extension in order to use any of the styles provided by Contentstack.